STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 ```

 Caller method [calls a method `set` in `ZonedChronology$ZonedDateTime`](projects/time/src/main/java/org/joda/time/chrono/BaseChronology.java#L240).
 This method changes one of the inputs and passes them to the set method in callee.
 Callee throws and exception because the returned value from one of the passed objects is not equal to the other passed value.
 There is no pre-checking before calling the callee.

+__!
+New update:__ This is not a fault because the this exception indicates that this is not a realistic scenario.
+And the generated test is not possible to happen in real life.

 # Mockito